 INSTRUMENT | One Antarctic Night is being developed by a vibrant and ongoing art + science collaboration.
 Our creative team brings together interactive artists‚ composers‚ computer scientists and astrophysics experts

 Our team has evolved over the life of the project.
 Past team members include: Scot Gresham-Lancaster‚ Alejandro Borsani‚ Andrew Blanton‚ Brian Merlo‚ Ermir Bejo‚ Seth Shafer‚ Amelia Jaycen‚ Mike Tarleton.

 To learn more about each team member‚ click on their name!

 Antarctica is a unique place from which to observe the universe.
-One antarctic night lasts 4 months!
+One Antarctic night lasts four months!
 Astrophysicist Lifan Wang and the international team of researchers developing the AST3 telescopes and CSTAR observatory on Dome A in Antarctica are pioneers exploring the nature of the universe.
 Their telescopes peer deep into space looking for exoplanets‚ variable stars and helping solve the mysteries of dark matter.
-Our interactive artwork is made from never before seen or heard data of the universe from one entire antarctic night!
+Our interactive artwork and virtual world are made from never before seen or heard data of the universe from one entire antarctic night!
 Learn More about the Antarctic Telescopes

 NEW YORK HALL OF SCIENCE: Located in the city of New York‚ the Hall of Science serves over 275‚000 national and international visitors annually.